1. Where can I get answers to questions about Technology?

 3. What kind of computer should I buy?

 NSU does not require a specific brand or type of mobile device but we do recommend Apple, Dell, Fujitsu, or Hewlett-Packard systems.
-Please visit Hardware and Software Requirements for ordering information.
+Please visit Hardware and Software Requirements

 4. What else will I need to buy?

 It is highly recommended that you bring a CAT5 or CAT6 network (Ethernet) cable.
 Even if you use the wireless, a cable can help in some instances, especially for your gaming devices.
 We also recommend you bring a flash or thumb drive to back up your data.

 NSU requires anti-virus software to connect to our network.
 NSU recommends installing the Microsfot Security Essentials free antivirus software.
 Microsoft Office 2010 is used throughout campus and we recommend you purchase this prior to coming to campus or at out NSU Bookstore.
 Please visit the Hardware & Software Requirements

 All residence halls have both wired and wireless connections.
 In addition, wireless access is available throughout the entire campus, including the outside quad area and the Seymour green space.

 7. How can I prepare my computer for access to the NSU network?